Financial Planner vs Investment Adviser

 What is a Financial Adviser?

-The definition of a financial adviser is an individual who is:
+The definition of a Financial Adviser is an individual who is:

 • An Australian financial services (AFS) licensee, an authorised representative, employee or director of an AFS licensee, or an employee or director of a related body corporate of an AFS licensee.